 The Emergency Management Commissioner endorses CFRs according to performance requirements set by the Building Construction Advisory Panel.

 How can I find out if my town has one?

 - Find your nearest Community Fire Refuge

 - CFRs are clearly identified by road signs and signs at the fire refuge itself.

 - Not all townships have a designated CFR.

 When will the Community Fire Refuge be open?

 Refuges are only opened if there is a serious fire threat in the local area.
 This will be communicated in accordance with an emergency warning.

 Refuges are on stand-by to open on days of Extreme, Severe and Code Red fire danger.
-More information about warnings and how to monitor them.

 Will I be safe at a CFR during a fire?